Alexmhack/django_library/README.md

 paginate_by = int value and the objects for that View will be limited to that int value

 to access page 2 you would use the URL: /catalog/books/?page=2. and so on

+The same way we made the BookListView for Books we will make replicate it for Author